AdobeDocs/cc-everywhere/src/pages/guides/concepts/tethering.md

 ## Customize the Tethered Experience

 In the Embed SDK, every workflow can be customized by setting the `appConfig`, `exportConfig`, and `containerConfig` properties at launch.
-However, when two or more modules are chained together, the initial set of configurations _may not be ideal_ for the next experience in the transition.
-For example, you may want to use some Export Options in the first module, but not in the second; or the `onPublish()` callback may be different, because it needs to communicate with a dedicated backend service—only, say, in the last module.
+However, when two or more modules are chained together, **the initial set of configurations may not be ideal for the next experience** in the transition.
+For example, you may want to use some Export Options in the first module, but not in the second; or the `onPublish()` callback may be different because it needs to communicate with a dedicated backend service—only, say, in the last module.

-No matter the use case, wouldn't it be great if you could **set new configurations tailored for each module** in a tethered workflow?
+No matter the use case, it would be great to **set new configurations tailored for each module** in a tethered workflow.
 Enter the Intent Change Handler.

 ### The Intent Change Handler

-The [`onIntentChange()`](../../v4/shared/src/types/callbacks-types/type-aliases/intent-change-callback.md) callback is automatically run when the user passes from one module to another.
-It receives the old and new intent of type [`ActionIntent`](../../v4/shared/src/types/action-intent-types/type-aliases/action-intent.md) as parameters—so that you can implement different logic for each transition—and returns an object containing the new [`appConfig`](../../v4/shared/src/types/design-config-types/interfaces/base-app-config.md), [`exportConfig`](../../v4/shared/src/types/export-config-types/type-aliases/export-option.md), or [`containerConfig`](../../v4/shared/src/types/container-config-types/type-aliases/container-config.md) objects.
+The [`onIntentChange()`](../../v4/shared/src/types/callbacks-types/type-aliases/intent-change-callback.md) is one of the available handlers that belong to the `appConfig.callbacks` object; it automatically runs when the user passes from one module to another.
+It receives the old and new intent of type [`ActionIntent`](../../v4/shared/src/types/action-intent-types/type-aliases/action-intent.md) as parameters—so you can implement different logic for each transition—and returns an object containing the new [`appConfig`](../../v4/shared/src/types/design-config-types/interfaces/base-app-config.md), [`exportConfig`](../../v4/shared/src/types/export-config-types/type-aliases/export-option.md), or [`containerConfig`](../../v4/shared/src/types/container-config-types/type-aliases/container-config.md) objects.

 ```typescript
 // The Intent Change Handler callback signature